 Sustainable infrastructure is the key to a sustainable future.
 It is essential for economic development and for the well-being of citizens, but it also has significant environmental and social impacts.
 Achieving sustainable infrastructure requires investment in both the physical infrastructure and the people who will operate and maintain it.
 It also requires financial sustainability, which means that the costs of operating and maintaining the infrastructure must be covered by user fees, government subsidies, or other forms of revenue.

 There are many ways to make infrastructure more sustainable.
 For example, using recycled materials can reduce the need for virgin materials and landfill space.
 Improving energy efficiency can reduce emissions and save money.
-And investing in resilience can help protect infrastructure from climate change and other shocks.
+Investing in resilience can help protect infrastructure from climate change and other shocks.

 The OECD has developed a set of principles for sustainable infrastructure projects that can help policymakers identify and promote best practices.
-These principles address a wide range of issues, including planning, financing, design, construction, operation, maintenance, and decommissioning.
+These principles address various issues, including planning, financing, design, construction, operation, maintenance, and decommissioning.

 Sustainable Infrastructure Examples

 There are many different types of sustainable infrastructure, but some common examples include wind farms, solar panels, and hydroelectric dams.
-These forms of infrastructure are important because they provide clean and renewable resources that can help to reduce our reliance on fossil fuels.
-Additionally, sustainable infrastructure can also help to improve local air quality and water resources.
+These forms of infrastructure are important because they provide clean and renewable resources that can help reduce our reliance on fossil fuels.
+Sustainable infrastructure can also help improve local air quality and water resources.

 1. Bicycles

-In many major cities, people have started to use bicycles as their main form of transportation.
+In many major cities, people have started using bicycles as their main transportation.
 They live in apartments and go to work on a bike.
 They use their bikes to go shopping, visit friends, or go to school.
 In this article, we will explore the benefits of bicycle infrastructure and how it can help make your city a better place to live.

 2. Micro-mobility

-Micro-mobility is a term that refers to small, electric vehicles that can be used for short trips.
-These vehicles include electric bikes, electric scooters, and electric skateboards.
-Micro-mobility vehicles are an important part of sustainable transportation because they can help to reduce traffic congestion and pollution.
+Micro-mobility refers to small, electric vehicles that can be used for short trips.
+These vehicles include electric bikes, scooters, and skateboards.
+Micro-mobility vehicles are an important part of sustainable transportation because they can help reduce traffic congestion and pollution.

 Additionally, micro-mobility vehicles are often cheaper and more convenient than traditional forms of transportation, such as cars.
 In this article, we will explore the benefits of micro-mobility and how it can help make your city a better place to live.